ricwein/FileSystem/README.md

  ```

 - `Memory\Resource`: Reads resource content into **MEMORY** on construction.
 The resource can be closed afterwards.

+> ATTENTION: Usually it's a better idea to just use `Stream` instead!

  ```php
  $resource = fopen('test.json', 'rb');